MishoMish/adif-log-manager-pro/README.md

 - Modern web browser (Chrome, Firefox, Safari, Edge)
 - No installation required - runs entirely in the browser

+### Online Version

+Visit the live demo at: `https://MishoMish.github.io/adif-log-manager-pro` (replace with your GitHub username)

-### Usage
+### Local Usage

+1. Download or clone this repository
-1. Open `index.html` in your web browser
+2. Open `index.html` in your web browser
-2. Upload one or more ADIF files using the file upload section
+3. Upload one or more ADIF files using the file upload section
-3. Click "Merge All Files" to process the files
+4. Click "Merge All Files" to process the files
-4. Use the various filters to refine your view
+5. Use the various filters to refine your view
-5. Export your filtered data in your preferred format
+6. Export your filtered data in your preferred format

+### GitHub Pages Setup

+To enable GitHub Pages for your repository:

+1. Go to your repository settings on GitHub
+2. Navigate to the "Pages" section
+3. Under "Source", select "GitHub Actions"
+4. The site will automatically deploy when you push to the main branch

 ## Project Structure